kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 $$
 2x^2 + 3x + 2 = 2x^2 + 3x^1 + 2x^0.
 $${#eq:polyexp}
 @eq:polyexp show how consistently the terms in a polynomial are: they are all powers of $x$ in descending fashion, although by convention, certain terms are understood and therefore implicit.
-The omission of the index in the term $3x^1$ and the term $x^0$ could cause disquiet in the newcomer to polynomials, and it is better to disperse that right away.
+The omission of the index in the term $3x^1$ and the term $x^0$ could cause disquiet in the newcomer to polynomials, and it is better to dispel that right away.

-## Fundamental properties of zero

-Is not a factor of any number other than itself.

-Cannot be the denominator of any rational number.

-Is the additive identity.

-Zeroes in control theory

-Zeroes of polynomials

-Laplace transforms from ODE to polynomials

-Galois: polynomial roots

-Poles and zeroes

-Division by zero functions becoming unbounded at points where division by zero is attempted

-Renormaliztion theory: Quantum and Relativity: problem oc functions "blowing up" that preclude a conclusive theory

-Stability and the s-plane.
-The importance of zero. s = sigma + j omega exponential and the value

-a ^0 = 1 etc.

-## Fundamental properties of ones

-Generates successor numbers and therefore the entire sets N and Z.

-Multiplicative inverse.

-Control systems and the number (-1, 0)

-Radius of convergence and the change in powers of as number GP

-Curves of x^n for x < 1 and n -> infinity
+In the succeeding sections, we take a look a some lesser known aspects of zero and one.

 ## The shy one